opendocx/opendocx/README.md

 * OpenDocx uses [Open-Xml-Power-Tools](https://github.com/EricWhiteDev/Open-Xml-PowerTools) for 100% reliable manipulation of DOCX files.
 Special thanks to Eric White, maintainer of that project, for inspiration and suggestions during the formative stages of this one.

 * [docxtemplater](https://docxtemplater.com/) served as an exemplar of node.js-based document assembly.
-In particular, its author was instrumental in extracting...
+In particular, this project put me onto...

 * [angular-expressions](https://github.com/peerigon/angular-expressions#readme) (derived from [Angular](https://angular.io/)) provdides OpenDocx' flexible ability to use data from any JavaScript context.